2012–13 Ligakupa: Group E

+Knockout phase

 Quarter-finals

 The five winners and 3 seconds placed of the previous round were drawn into five group matches.
 The winners on aggregate advanced to the next round.
 The first leg were played on 20 February, the second leg were played on 6 March 2012.

 Semi-finals

-The first leg will be played on 20 and 21 March, the second leg will be played on 23 and 24 March 2012.
+The first leg were played on 20 and 21 March, the second leg were played on 23 and 24 March 2012.